MattDodsonEnglish/English-Learning-Wiki/README.md

   that a few weeks of effort will extricate you from a process that takes most people years is simply a pernicious form of laziness.

-* **Practice in Real Environments** Language is useful only if serves a community of speakers.
+#### **Practice in Real Environments**
+  Language is useful only if it serves a community of speakers.
 Here's quiz.
 Which of the following is not part of a community of speakers?

-   `1) Your mother in law.
+    1. Your mother in law.
     2. A troll on a forum.
+    3. a reader of a CLI utility you wrote
     4. Your boss.
-3. a reader of a
-       CLI utility you wrote 5.
-A language exam.`
+    5. A language exam.

   I don't care that about your grade on a language exam.
 I suppose I should, because people pay me to care about their language, but I don't, and